Protecting the Safety and Innocence of All Children

 Archbishop Lucas has mandated that Circle of Grace be taught annually to all children (K-12) in Catholic schools, Religious Education and Youth Ministry programs.

 It is a faith-based, clinically sound program which teaches children and youth about healthy and unhealthy boundaries, how to talk to a trusted adult when they feel uncomfortable, and other age-appropriate skills.
-Circle of Grace is currently taught in more than 40 other dioceses across the country, and was created right here in Omaha.
+Circle of Grace is currently taught in 60 other dioceses across the country.
+It is also utilized in Nicaragua, Phillipines and Nigeria.
+Circle of Grace was written right here in Omaha.

 In 2002, the United States Conference of Catholic Bishops created guidelines for reconciliation, healing, accountability and prevention of future acts of sexual abuse.
 The Charter for the Protection of Children and Young People provides the structure in which we follow to protect our children.
 The Archdiocese of Omaha goes further than what the Charter outlines by mandating criminal background checks.